andrewjamminn/testing/readme.txt

-This is my readme file that i edited through github
+This is my readme file.